KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Plait worked on his coffee while examining the kid’s wallet closer.
 He found the insurance card and had Sergeant McReed search area lots for a 1992 gray Ford Taurus.
 She was relieved to have something else to do.
 As her squad car pulled away, Simms’ car took her place in the alley.

-Simms was a thin man with a bushy, graying moustache on his gaunt face.
+Simms was a thin man with a bushy, graying mustache on his gaunt face.
 He went through his routine of ensuring the kid was dead and started counting stab wounds.

 “Stabbed nine times.
 That’s pretty particular.”